UnionInternationalCheminsdeFer/OSDM/spec/models.md

 ### ExchangeOperations

 An exchange operations represent an ongoing exchange process, either in provisional state of in confirmed state (depending on its status).
 Much like a provisional booking, a provisional exchange contains the provisionally selected (new) Exchange Offer, a status and a ticket-time-limit.
 In addition, it also contains a reference to the fulfillments that are involved in the exchange, and will be cancelled as a result of its confirmation.
 Confirmed exchange operations are very similar, except for their status that will change, obviously, and the fact that the exchangeOffer is then transformed into a booked Offer in the booking and only referenced in the exchangeOperation

 ## Exchange Offers

 The exchange offers (and related models such as exchangeTripOffers) are totally similar to their offer counterpart, with the difference that ExchangeOffers also have a link to the fulfillments involved in the exchange operation, and also have 2 additional attributes for the exchange fee and exchange balance (= the difference between the value that can be returned form the fulfillment and the value of the current offers + the exchange fees = the total amount to be paid or refunded if/when confirming the exchange)

 ## Complaint

 A complaint can be filed by a passenger in case of delay/disruption or service derogation for a booking or parts of it (e.g. in case of a return trip).
 A passenger can provide documentation to support the claim (e.g. scanned manual remark of train staff) and it must able to lookup the status of the claim made.

 If a claim is accepted or rejected the system that made the request must be informed.
 The accepted or rejected claim must provide an explanation for the decision especially if the amount covers the ticket price only partially.

-## Reimbourcement
+## Reimbursement

-A reimbourcement can be filed by a passenger in case his booked tariffs allows for a refund on unused or partially unused tickets.
+A reimbursement can be filed by a passenger in case his booked tariffs allows for a refund on unused or partially unused tickets.
 A passenger can provide documentation to support the request (e.g. scanned manual remark of train staff) and he must able to lookup the status of the request made.

 If a request is accepted or rejected the system that made the request must be informed.
 The accepted or rejected request must provide an explanation for the